namsral/multipass/README.md

 - __smtp_pass__: Mailserver password used for authentication.
 - __smtp_client__: SMTP client command with arguments.
 Mutually exclusive with __smtp_addr__
 - __mail_from__: From address used in email messages sent to users. _Required_
+- __mail_tmpl__: Path to mail template to override deault subject, plain and html body.

 ### Examples: